alexandrainst/danlp/docs/docs/tasks/pos.md

 Read more about the spaCy model in the dedicated [spaCy docs](../frameworks/spacy.md) , it has also been trained using the [Danish Dependency Treebank](../datasets.md#dane) data.

-Below is a small getting started snippet for using the Spacy pos tagger:
+Below is a small getting started snippet for using the spaCy POS tagger:

 ```python
 from danlp.models import load_spacy_model